Pear Cranberry Eggnog Pie

 6. Turn oven down to 350

-7. Peel and cube pears, placing them in a small skillet or pot.
-Add cranberries, 1/4 cup sugar and lemon juice.
-Just take 1/2 of a lemon and give a quick squeeze over the fruit.
-Save that half to give the mixture a little more juice later. * See image below for a look at the size of the fruit.
+7. Peel and cube pears, placing them in a small skillet or pot with 1/4 cup of the sugar. * See image below for a look at the size of the fruit.
 Each pear slice was cut into about four parts.

-10. In a small bowl, combine 1/4 cup sugar, nutmeg, cinnamon, flour and salt.
+10. In a small bowl, combine the remaining 1/4 cup sugar, nutmeg, cinnamon, flour and salt.

-11. In a medium bowl, beat 3 eggs with sugar/spice mixture.
+11. In a medium bowl, beat 3 eggs then add vanilla, rum and the sugar/spice mixture.

-16. Bake for about 35-40 minutes, JUST until the custard is set.
+15. Place filled pie on a baking sheet and place on bottom rack of oven for about 35-40 minutes, JUST until the custard is set.
 You should take it out when it jiggles just a little bit in the middle.
+It will continue to cook after you take it out.
 If making sugared cranberries, you can do this while the pie is baking.

 Leave a Reply